ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ## All files
 * Shall use UNIX style line endings
 * Shall have one newline at the end of the file
-* Shall not be trailing whitespace, unless syntactically necessary
+* Shall not have trailing whitespace, unless syntactically necessary
 * File names must:
     * Be in lower case
     * Have words separated by an underscore